-Your Work With Me page should include information about you, your blog, any relevant stats, and a way to get a hold of you.
-A note here, it is better to include your email address on this page instead of a contact form.
+Your Work With Me page should include information about you, your blog, relevant stats, and a way to get a hold of you.
+Including your email address on this page is better than a contact form.

-If you must do a contact form, I highly recommend that you also include your email address.
+I highly recommend including your email address if you must do a contact form.
 You do not want to deter companies from reaching out to you because they cannot find your email.
 So make it easy for them!

 Build a Media Kit